two-app/user-service/src/main/scala/user/UserRoute.md

 	"password": "SomethingStrong",
 	"acceptedTerms": true,
 	"ofAge": true,
-	"receivesEmails": false // can be omitted
+	"receivesEmails": false
 }
 ```
+In this example, `receiveEmails` can simply be omitted as it is `Optional`.

 ### User
 | Attribute | Type          |